Our Home Warranty Review Methodology

 Service Flexibility

 Flexible service makes home warranties more convenient for homeowners.
-Though many providers limit service technician selection to their pre-vetted networks, some let you choose your own technicians.
-These providers received more points than companies that don’t offer this technician flexibility.
+Though many providers will only let you choose a repair person from their pre-vetted network, some let you choose your own technicians.
+These providers received more points.

-Choosing your own service call fee isn’t yet an industry standard, but some companies allow homeowners to customize their monthly cost and service call fees to better fit their budget.
-We awarded more points if a provider offers flexible service call fees.
+Though not yet an industry standard, some companies allow homeowners to choose their service call fees to better fit their budget.
+We awarded more points to providers that offer this flexibility.

 Most home warranty companies allow you to cancel your policy for a full refund within the first 30 days of signing up.
 A company that doesn’t offer free cancellation doesn’t receive points in this category.